 Special gift ideas for your own graduate

 First, let’s talk about what might be an appropriate graduation gift for your own child.
 My parents gave me a ring for graduation (not a class ring, just a pretty piece of jewelry they knew I’d like).
-We’ve given our kids such gifts as watches, cameras, electronics (like an iPad they’d need for their college classes), or trips.
-Other special gift ideas:
+We’ve given our kids such gifts as watches, cameras, electronics (like an iPad they’d need for their college classes), or special trips.

 - a nice study Bible – the New American Standard Version is my personal favorite